 Alex Moscovitz, Urban Community and Health Equity Student Fellow

 Alex is a dual degree Masters candidate in Public Health and Urban Planning at Columbia, concentrating in Built Environment and Environmental Health Sciences.
 Alex’s interests lie in how to adapt the built environment – including street, food and waste systems – in our cities to equitably serve human and environmental health in the face of climate change impacts.
 She received a BS/BA from Boston College in Environmental Geoscience and Sociology and throughout her undergrad worked on a project to implement a circular clean cookstove system in the Dominican Republic.
 After graduating she went on to be a Fulbright Scholar, researching barriers to food security in the DR. Since starting at Columbia, she has worked at the Regional Plan Association as a health and spatial planning intern and is currently writing her thesis on flood risk and adaptation investment in relation to social vulnerability.

-Carolyn Swope, Urban Community and Health Equity Student Fellow
+Carolyn Swope, Urban Community and Health Equity Alumni

-Carolyn is a Master of Public Health candidate in Sociomedical Sciences, with a focus on social determinants of health.
-Her current work at Columbia examines the relationship between housing and health equity, including smoke-free housing policy implementation in affordable housing and the health impacts of displacement.
+Carolyn graduated with a Masters of Public Health in Sociomedical Sciences, with a focus on social determinants of health.
+Her work at Columbia examined the relationship between housing and health equity, including smoke-free housing policy implementation in affordable housing and the health impacts of displacement.
 She has also worked with New York City government, including the Center for Health Equity and a community board, on the planning and implementation of community health initiatives in neighborhoods with a high burden of health disparities.
 Prior to graduate school, Carolyn served as a health care consultant on population health strategic planning topics.